crate/crate/README.rst

 Visit our `getting started`_ page to see all available download and install options.

-Use Crate
+Use CrateDB
 ---------

-Crate includes an Administration UI that is available under http://localhost:4200/admin/.
+CrateDB includes an Administration UI that is available under http://localhost:4200/admin/.

 It also ships with a CLI called ``crash`` that can be used to run queries in a shell.